Want to increase sales and boost your bottom line?

 They’ll be in charge of looking after your customer relationship management software (CRM).

-This involves tracking leads and sending follow-up reminders to agents.
+This involves tracking leads and sending follow-up reminders to reps.

-If any errors occur with your CRM, the sales operations team will be the first hands on deck.
+If any errors occur with your CRM, the sales operations team will be the first to respond.

-On the other hand, sales enablement ensures that the environment that the sales team operates in and the resources that support the team enable success.
+On the other hand, sales enablement ensures your sales team has the tools and resources they need for success.

 There’s no denying that training is a big part of sales enablement.
 It’s important to note, though, that training is only an aspect of what this team provides.

-As mentioned, enablement involves many different elements, including supplying the right tools and software.
+As mentioned, enablement involves many different elements, including supplying the right tools and software and aligning cross-functional teams.

 The biggest, of course, is that it helps to produce more sales.